Glossary

 If you’ve already completed some university education or relevant work experience, you may be able to credit it towards your degree.
 There’ll be less subjects for you to complete, so you’ll be able to get your qualification faster.

-See Applying for credit, and look at Credit for previous study or work on degree pages for more information.
+Check Recognition of prior learning and credit more information.
 You can also speak to your uni about credit and prior learning recognition.

 Universities have a process that makes sure that your prior study is consistently and fairly recognised by matching content and learning outcomes from your previous course with your new course.